International Bureau of Weights and Measures: Saint Petersburg Academy

 Ferdinand Rudolph Hassler's metrological and geodetic work also had a favourable response in Russia.
+Heinrich von Wild is another example illustrating the role played by Swiss scientists in the creation of the International Bureau of Weights and Measures.
+The Swiss physicist and meteorologist was delegated by Russia to the International Metre Commission in 1870, to the Diplomatic Conference of 1875, and, after the signing of the Metre Convention, to the International Committee for Weights and Measures.
+He was director of the Swiss Federal Institute of Metrology (METAS) since 1864.
+In 1879, he would become the first president of the International Meteorological Organization.

 In 1869, the Saint Petersburg Academy of Sciences sent to the French Academy of Sciences a report drafted by Otto Wilhelm von Struve, Heinrich von Wild, and Moritz von Jacobi, whose theorem has long supported the assumption of an ellipsoid with three unequal axes for the figure of the Earth, inviting his French counterpart to undertake joint action to ensure the universal use of the metric system in all scientific work.

 The French Academy of Sciences and the Bureau des Longitudes in Paris drew the attention of the French government to this issue.
 In November 1869, Napoleon III issued invitations to join the International Metre Commission.